Cryptographic Audit Layer for AI

 Verification

-Anyone can verify independently.
+Anyone can verify, anywhere.

 What is a Trust Receipt?